YogliB/sveltekit-gun-app-template/README.md

 # sveltekit-app-template

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) with some spice on top 🌶️
+A highly-opiniated SvelteKit template, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) with some spice on top 🌶️

 ## Features